 How To Get Medical Marijuana Cards In Wisconsin [2021 Update]

-For those interested in obtaining a medical marijuana card in Wisconsin, sadly, Wisconsin is far behind the times when it comes to medical marijuana.
+Wisconsin – Medical marijuana cards, or MedCard, is a state issued ID card that is used at local dispensaries that provide access to medical marijuana.
+For those interested in obtaining a medical marijuana card, Wisconsin is far behind the times when it comes to medical marijuana.
 Although the state is not completely in the dark ages — Wisconsin does have medicinal cannabis laws on the books — those laws are so weak that non-profit marijuana advocacy group Marijuana Policy Project doesn’t even consider Wisconsin a medical marijuana state.

 Wisconsin Medical Marijuana Qualifying Conditions